Privileged Access Management

 Full session recording → keystroke + screen + metadata

-JIT user deleted on session end ✓ zero residual identity
+JIT user removed on session end ✓ zero residual identity

 Built for the industries with the toughest audits